Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 Because a lot of the time, leads simply aren’t ready to buy right away.

 It takes a bit of nurturing.
 A bit of finessing.
-And a bit more work on your part to convince them that your online course is the one they’ve been looking for.
+And a bit more work on your part to convince your potential customers that your online course is the one they’ve been looking for.

-Now, let’s look at the two main types of follow-ups: retargeting ads and email follow-ups.
+Now, let’s look at the 2 main types of follow-ups: retargeting ads and email follow-ups.

 Retargeting ads are one of the best ways to get your prospects back into your online course funnel.

-- The visitor leaves the website without taking action
+- Your site visitor leaves your website without taking action.

-- While browsing other websites, like Facebook, Youtube, or any other website that serves banner ads, ads from your website will be shown to that cookie’d visitor, hopefully drawing them time click and come back to your website.
+- While browsing other websites like Facebook, Youtube, or any other website that serves banner ads, ads from your website will be shown to that cookie’d visitor, hopefully drawing them time to click and come back to your website.

 Sounds pretty cool, right?

-There are a few tips you can follow to ensure your retargeting ads are bringing the right leads back to your page.
+There are a few tips you can follow to ensure your retargeting ads are bringing the right leads back to your website.